-As the Indiana accountability system moved towards standardized testing in the 1980’s, ITW took a lead role in designing the writing portion of ISTEP.
+As the Indiana accountability system moved towards standardized testing in the 1980s, ITW took a lead role in designing the writing portion of ISTEP (former state English exam).
 The vision of this writing assessment was that it would be a workable, holistic way of measuring writing performance.
-While ISTEP has provided access to new measurements of student performance, ITW has had to live with some of the undesirable consequences.
+ISTEP then evolved into ILEARN and now TIDE.
+While standardized writing exams provide access to measurements of student performance, ITW has had to live with some of the undesirable consequences.
 Narrow writing prompts make grading fair and standardized, but they do not allow for creative thinking.
-Prompts list what an essay ought to contain and leaves no room for what the writer wants to say.
+Prompts list what an essay ought to contain and leave no room for what the writer wants to say.
 Teaching to the test depersonalizes education and hinders teachers in guiding the interests and potential of their young writers.
 Yet today, Indiana still lives with standardized writing performance tests that limit creativity and teaching.

 ITW’s conferences have brought in a variety of topics and speakers to inspire the development of Indiana’s writing teachers.
 From TV personalities and radio hosts like Jean Shepherd to the engineer Ed Kline, the ITW stage has admitted a diversity of writers from various fields.
-Currently, ITW sponsors a fall and spring conference.
+Currently, ITW sponsors a fall conference and some years a winter workshop.
 It now focuses on bringing in expert practitioners to teach and coach fellow writing teachers.

 Decreasing Teacher Development

-In the late 1990’s and the 2000’s, the shift toward standardization, teacher accountability, and fewer resources challenged teacher professional development.
-Within ITW, college members began to drop as they perceived the organization directing its efforts more towards the high school and elementary teachers.
+In the late 1990s and the 2000s, the shift toward standardization, teacher accountability, and fewer resources challenged teacher professional development.
+Within ITW, college members began to drop as they perceived the organization directing its efforts more toward the high school and elementary teachers.
 The recession tightened the state’s education budget, and these problems were further enhanced in 2012 when Indiana again cut its teacher development funding.